 "I used to worry about not having shoes on my feet until I met a man without a leg"

-It is now nearly ten years since our plane`s flight was delayed, a total of eleven visits and a rollercoaster of emotions.
+It is now over ten years since our plane`s flight was delayed, a total of eleven visits and a rollercoaster of emotions.

 We have been amazed and humbled by the number of individuals of all ages, schools and organisations in and around Glastonbury who have become interested and contributed towards our projects.

 The contribution of local Somerset schools in their own way has touched the lives of their fellow Ethiopians.
 Their crested sweatshirts and clothing on Ethiopian schoolchildren, new classroom furniture, computer equipment, writing materials, a new football, a tennis ball instead of a bundle of tightly tied rags all make an impact.
 However,since 2012, Ethiopian Customs no longer allow us to import donated clothing.

 They can give nothing in return except their thanks, their friendliness and their hospitality which they do in abundance.
 It is part of their culture, despite their desperate hardship, to share whatever they have and ask for nothing in return.

 We are drawn to return by the generosity of the Glastonbury area support and the heartfelt thanks of the Lalibela community.
 We never fail to be moved by the people and experiences we encounter.

 A visit to Lalibela is a life-changing and life-enriching opportunity which we thoroughly recommend.

 We will return in October 2013 and welcome enquiries from anybody interested in joining us.

 Click for donation form in Word